WeCodeMakeCode/circles-blocks/README.md

 ## How to Use

-Add circles by pressing Up Button
+Add circles by pressing Up Button.
+Press UP and hold will add many circles.
+When circles overlap one with follow the other.

 ## Edit this blocks program